 You can now work with a range of displays and sequence setting that match your target delivery formats.
 Color manager manages display frames as per the monitor settings.
 By default, Enable Display Color Management is disabled.
 This parameter affects thumbnails and Encode Preview Window.
 Exported media is unaffected by this setting.

 You can create VR 180 video with optimized ingest, editorial, and effects, for monoscopic and stereoscopic content that puts your audience right in the middle of the action.
 Adobe Media Encoder support horizontal and vertical views of VR 180 while encoding/exporting media.

 For more information, see Export settings reference for Media Encoder.

-For more information, see Behance settings.
+For more information, see File formats supported for import.

 HEIF format support is dependent on the Operating System components of your machine.
 For more information on the minimum OS requirements, see System requirements.